mtrekels/b3alien/README.md

 by 2050.
 Among the Framework’s key elements are 23 targets for 2030.
 In order to track the progress on the targets, a number of indicators were agreed upon for each target.
-The AlienRoE software provides a technical solution to track Target 6: “Reduce the Introduction of Invasive Alien Species by 50% and Minimize Their Impact.”
+The B3ALIEN software provides a technical solution to track Target 6: “Reduce the Introduction of Invasive Alien Species by 50% and Minimize Their Impact.”
 It mainly focusses on the headline indicator: rate